 We will pamper you to your heart’s content with one of our Sweetheart Specials (we now can include Godiva Chocolates), or you can try one of our in-house massages--doesn’t get much better than that.
 And of course, there’s our ever-popular Famous Chefs of Saugatuck Gourmet Dinners November through April.
-You can visit our Sweetheart Specials at Sweetheart Specials Here’s the link for gourmet dinner details and a sample menu: Sherwood Forest Gourmet Dinners.
+You can visit our Sweetheart Specials.
+Here’s the link for our Gourmet Dinner details and a sample menu.

 From the Sherwood Forest Files:

 Gabriela's Grapefruit Salad

 Gabriela, a siren form Israel, grew up on a Kibbutz.
 Where they grew grapefruit that had their origins from the days of Adam and Eve, they are so delicious.
 When she visited with us this spring she brought us some and they were so mouth watering and incredibly sweet, we created a salad and immortalized her.
 Enjoy!

 1 small red grapefruit

 3 tablespoons extra-virgin olive oil